NATIONAL HOME FUNERAL ALLIANCE

 Legal Requirements for Home Funerals

-Last Updated: September 2024
+Last Updated: June 2025

 Disclaimer

 The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Information on this website may not constitute the most up-to-date legal or other information.
+Please consult a local professional in your area for complete information relevant to your situation, county/region regulations, and other needs.

 Questions